- Is there an application fee?

 Tuition is due two weeks prior to the start of the semester.
 Students are encouraged to pay their bill early to avoid cancellation due to non-payment.

-Book ISBNs can be found by simulating a purchase from the online bookstore.
-This is also a way to calculate the approximate cost of books for a given semester.
+Textbooks are available from the online bookstore.
 Use your course schedule to find the books required for a particular class.

 To receive transfer credit, send an official transcript from the college previously attended to the NICC Admissions Office.
 The Registrar will evaluate the transcript and determine which credits will satisfy NICC degree requirements.